ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/moj-de-tech-radar.md

 ## Next Steps

-## Next steps

-Our second-generation technology radar is both a more functional and automated solution to the challenge of coordinating technology choices across our teams.
+Our second-generation technology radar provides a more functional, automated way to coordinate technology choices across our teams.
+However, there’s still room for improvement as we look to make the radar even more effective and sustainable.

+### Annual Updates and Team Engagement
-Looking ahead, we plan to update the radar annually as part of a larger team day.
-Not only does this serve as a valuable team-building opportunity, but it also gives everyone—including the most junior members—a chance to shape how we work.
+We plan to refresh the radar annually during a dedicated team day.
+This serves as both a valuable team-building exercise and an opportunity for everyone—including junior team members—to contribute to shaping our technology strategy.

-Despite the radar’s success, there are still challenges to address.
-Beyond the administrative workload, several areas require further attention:
+### Key Areas for Improvement
+While the radar has already delivered significant value, several challenges remain that we’re actively addressing:
-- **Automated CI for blip updates**: As our technology radar is now fully built and deployed in GitHub, it would be good to automate the process of updating blips via continuous integration.
+- **Automated CI for Blip Updates**: Although the radar integrates seamlessly with GitHub, we aim to further streamline the process with automated continuous integration workflows for updating blips.
-- **Labelling and filtering blips**: With the introduction of an Analytics Engineering function to our Data Engineering team, we’ve experienced a surge in the number of blips.
-We are exploring ways to add more structure or filter, to help distinguish between different professions.
+- **Improved Labelling and Filtering**: The introduction of an Analytical Engineering function has increased the number of blips.
+To maintain clarity and usability, we are exploring ways to filter and categorise blips more effectively, ensuring the radar remains accessible and relevant across professions.
-- **Maintaining relevance**: Having only recently revived the radar, a challenge we have yet to address is making sure the radar is actively used in decision-making processes and remains relevant within the Data Engineering team.
-This is a conversation we will continue to have as we move forward.
+- **Maintaining Relevance**: As a revived tool, ensuring the radar actively supports decision-making processes is key.
+We will continue to evaluate its adoption and explore ways to integrate it further into our day-to-day workflows.

+### Exploring Future Innovations
-We’re also keen to bring in fresh perspectives and suggestions we may not have considered.
-Currently, we’re exploring how to incorporate features from the [AOE technology radar](https://www.aoe.com/techradar/) (another open-source solution) in collaboration with one of our software teams at the Ministry of Justice.
-The AOE radar is a fully integrated solution, with a trail of all changes for each blip built directly into the radar.
+We’re also considering enhancements inspired by other open-source solutions.
+In particular, we’re exploring features from the [AOE technology radar](https://www.aoe.com/techradar/) in collaboration with one of our Ministry of Justice software teams.
+The AOE radar offers capabilities such as integrated summaries, detailed histories for each blip, and a refreshed user interface.
+These improvements could bring further clarity, context, and usability to our radar, ensuring it continues to evolve alongside our team’s needs.

+By addressing these areas, we aim to keep the radar as a living, adaptable tool that not only reflects our technology landscape but actively drives better decision-making and collaboration across our teams.

 ## Conclusions